Finance Owner Occupied Business Property with No Down Payment

 "Special" or "single use" properties like hotels, gas stations, golf courses, etc. are not eligible and will require a down payment.
 Also, smaller loans may not be eligible, so please contact us to discuss.

 If you are looking for 100% financing for a business that will occupy leased space, then click here for info on how to do that.

 If you have 10% down and you are financing a multi-purpose building then click here to read about the low rate 25 year fixed rate options.

 100% for Purchase, Refinance or Construction

 This program can be used for existing businesses for the purchase, refinance and even construction of a building that would be at least 51% or more owner occupied.
-(Owner occupied means that the business would occupy the building.
+(Owner occupied means that the business would legitimately occupy 51% or more of the building.
 Construction requires that the business occupy at least 60% of the net square footage).

 Refinance Your Commercial Building With Little or No Equity

 If you currently own a building and you do not have enough equity to refinance with a conventional or bank loan then this program could be a good fit.
 There are still many businesses that for one reason or another have been unable to refinance their current loans.
 In some cases, it is due to a loss of property value and in others it may just be that their bank does not believe they have strong enough financials for the past 3 years.